0tso/pathfinding/docs/testing_and_benchmarks.md

 build/tests --benchmarks tests/benchmarks
 ```
 Unit tests will be skipped, and all the scenario files within that directory will be executed.
-The output of benchmarks printed in standard output, in the following format with comma delimiters:
+The output of the benchmarks is printed in standard output, in the following format with comma delimiters (CSV, suitable for importing to a spreadsheet application):

 | map name (string) | scenario optimal length (float) | algo1 time (float, microseconds) | algo2 time | ... | |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |